Angeloo01/AutoInsuranceWebApp/README.md

 To run the API:
 1. Install node.js
 2. Navigate to the API directory, and do "npm install" in the terminal.
 This should install the express and mysql versions listed in package.json
-3. Run the API with "node index.js"
+3. First load the sql script in API/autoinsurance.sql locally into your system.
+An easy way is to use MySQL workbench and just execute the script there.
+Then run the API with "node index.js"
 4. If you want to run the API so that your saved changes update immediately without re-typing node index.js, do "npm install -g nodemon", this will install nodemon globally, and you can run your app with "nodemon index.js" Instead.
 5. Change the user and password in index.js to your own mysql username and password.
 You will need to go to file->open SQL script and open the autoinsurance.sql file in MySQL workbench to actually use it.
 If that doesn't work, run this command in workbench: "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';" and replace the password value in index.js with the "password".
 Basically, make sure you load our SQL script in API/autoinsurance.sql into your local system so you can use the API.